 Home Category

-Top Interior Design Trends of 2023 Inspired by the Victorian Era
+Top Victorian Interior Design Trends of 2024

 The overall impact of the Victorians on today's trends can be summed up in one word: luxury.
-Here's a look at some top interior design trends of 2023 born of Victorian influence.
+Here's a look at some top interior design trends of 2024 born of Victorian influence.

-Organic Wood
+Warm, Organic Wood

-A top interior design trend of 2023 includes all things organic and handcrafted.
+A top interior design trend of 2024 includes all things organic and handcrafted.
 Front and center of this trend is wood.
 Light, dark, knotty, veined, and everything in between.
-Wood has been making its way into our interiors more and more, leaving plastics, acrylics, and everything man-made behind in the dust.

 Wood on the floor is fairly standard, but look for it elsewhere, like on the ceiling, walls, furniture, cabinetry, even countertops.
-Other natural materials embraced in the Victorian era like glass, textiles, and greenery are making an appearance in 2023 trends also.
+Other natural materials embraced in the Victorian era like glass, textiles, and greenery are making an appearance in 2024 trends also.

 Victorian styled living room with velvet sofa.